AliGhasami/blocksuite/packages/simple-editor/EditorCheckList.md

-1- select all block in out side editor
-2- full slash menu and check all menu item
+1- select all block in out side editor (important if change class and selector of page root) 2- full slash menu and check all menu item
 3- set data in editor
 4- collaboration